ksnabb/cruds/README.md

  * Own implementation of event emmitter had scope and concurrency problems
  * Mongoose Schema support and internal use of mongoose models might be practical.
  * Socket.io complexities and setup
- * Tests was not extensive enough and did not reflect real cases of code.
+ * Tests was not extensive enough and did not reflect real cases of code

  Solutions for the problems will be: